 Walk around on foot

 Leave your car and walk on foot through the main street of Groot Brak.
-There’s tons of places to visit and, you might just come across the local roasters.
-Visit Groot Brak website here for more interesting places to explore.
+There are tons of places to visit and, you might just come across the local roasters.
+Visit the Groot Brak website here for more interesting places to explore.

 Groot Brak and Friemersheim

 These towns are quite close to one another and rather pristine in nature if you get off the N2 Highway.
 You’ll never guess what’s to discover if you simply get off the beaten road.
 Friemersheim is a small agricultural community founded by a German missionary in the early nineteenth century.
 The first sighting you see is the Friemersheim church built in 1870.

 The Fragrance Route